ThirdAILabs/Universe/README.md

 4. Run `$ bin/python-format.sh` from anywhere to format all Python code.
 4. Run `$ bin/lint.sh` from anywhere to run linting on all code (primarily these are clang-tidy checks).
-5. Run `$ generate_compile_commands.sh` from anywhere to generate the compile commands database (you shouldn't ever need to call this script manually).
+5. Run `$ bin/generate_compile_commands.sh` from anywhere to generate the compile commands database (you shouldn't often need to do this manually, but try it if your intellisense is acting strangely).

+## Docker
+1. You can run all of the above scripts, including building and testing your code, in our development docker container.
+To do this, you can create the development docker container by running `$ bin/docker-build.sh` and enter a bash shell in the container by running `$ bin/docker-run.sh`.
+Universe will be mounted as a folder in the root of the container.
+Note that there may be some issues with existing cache information if you have last build on your local machine, and you may need to run a clean build or delete your build folder.

 ## Manual building and testing (DEPRECATED, use scripts in bin, see above)